vaadewoyin/llm-engineering-journey/week-01-mlp-trainer/README.md

 **2. Stratified split ensures reliable evaluation and helps model generalisation**

-**3. Standard scaling was essential for proper convergence as features were on different scales**
+**3. Standard scaling was essential for proper convergence because features were on different scales**

 ## Usage